Slapstick (comics): Publication history

 Slapstick debuted November 1992 in The Awesome Slapstick #1 and was created by writer Len Kaminski and artist James Fry.
 Afterwards, he made a notable appearance with the New Warriors in Marvel Comics Presents and was unseen until a "Civil War" cameo in She-Hulk.
 He also regularly appeared in Avengers: The Initiative as a recruit.

 In 2015, Slapstick became a regular member of the Mercs for Money series.
 In 2017, he got a second solo series created by Reilly Brown, Fred Van Lente and Diego Olortegui that lasted six issues.

-In Slapstick Vol. 2 Issue 4, his full name was revealed to be Steven Winsor McCay Harmon, his middle name being a reference to the animator Winsor McCay.
+In Slapstick #4, Slapstick's full name is revealed to be Steven Winsor McCay Harmon, a reference to animator Winsor McCay.

 Fictional character biography

 Slapstick was originally junior high school class clown Steve Harmon, from New York City.
-In a plan to get back at his archrival Winston, Steve dresses as a clown to blend into the crowd at a strange new carnival.
+In a plan to get back at his arch-rival, Winston, Steve dresses as a clown to blend into the crowd at a strange new carnival.

-Before Steve could enact his plan, Winston and his date, Heather, were kidnapped by several clowns.
+Before Steve can enact his plan, Winston and his date, Heather, are kidnapped by clowns.
 Steve picks up a mallet as a weapon and follows them.
-The group enters the carnival funhouse and enters a portal disguised as a mirror.
-As it was closing, Steve follows.

-At the moment of entry, an energy burst races across Steve's world, alerting the senses of several beings, such as Doctor Strange, Silver Surfer, Spider-Man and Howard the Duck.

-His molecules stretch across 3741 dimensions and Steve ends up in the realm of the Scientist Supreme of Dimension X (who resembles Groucho Marx).
-The scientist helps Steve master his new form, a body composed of living unstable molecules dubbed Electroplasm.
-This essentially makes him a living cartoon character.
-The scientist, who had been ousted from his position by the Overlord, theorizes that Steve had come to his new form because he was slightly out of synch when entering the funhouse portal.

-Using his new powers and a map the scientist had, Steve freed many captive Earthlings from the evil Clowns from Dimension X and their ruler, the Overlord.
-It is learned that this is what the scientist had intended all along.
-The Overlord's plan had been to brainwash Earthlings enough so their belief would be sufficient to give Overlord whatever he desired.
-The Overlord's plans were foiled when the belief that held up his castle gave way as the humans regained their right minds.
-The castle crashes.
-The captured humans run to the portal, followed quickly by the monstrous clowns.
-Steve destroys the mirror, eradicating the clown's influence on this reality.
+The group enters a portal disguised as a mirror at a carnival funhouse.
+Steve is transformed into a form made of unstable molecules, which essentially makes him a living cartoon character.
+The Scientist Supreme of Dimension X, who resembles Groucho Marx, helps Steve master his powers and free the prisoners from the clowns.
+Steve destroys the mirror, preventing the clowns from influencing reality.
 Minutes afterward, Steve is found by his best friend, Mike Peterson, who agrees to assist him.